piranna/piranna.github.io/pages/hire-me.md

 - 3 times winner of [CUSL](https://www.concursosoftwarelibre.org/), spanish
   national Universitary Free Software Championship (PirannaFS, ShareIt! and NodeOS)
-- Worked on 2 adquired start-ups (Kurento and lingbe)
+- Worked at 2 acquired start-ups (Kurento and lingbe)
 - Referenced in the book
   [HTML5 for Masterminds](http://www.formasterminds.com/html5_for_masterminds_3rd_edition/)
   by J.D.
 Gauchat due to my pioneer work on WebRTC with